Web Applications

 # HTTP Strict Transport Security (HSTS)

-• Include subdomains: Applies the HSTS rule to all subdomains on the site.
+- Include subdomains: Applies the HSTS rule to all subdomains on the site.

 # Referrer-Policy

-• no-referrer: Does not send referrer information.
+- no-referrer: Does not send referrer information.

-• no-referrer-when-downgrade: Does not send referrer information to a less secure destination.
+- no-referrer-when-downgrade: Does not send referrer information to a less secure destination.

-• unsafe-url: Always sends referrer information.
+- unsafe-url: Always sends referrer information.

 # X-Frame-Options

-• DENY: The site cannot be displayed in a frame.
+- DENY: The site cannot be displayed in a frame.

 # X-Content-Type-Options

-Indicates that MIME types announced in the header Content-Type must be followed to avoid MIME type sniffing.
+Indicates that the MIME types announced in the header Content-Type

 # Content-Security-Policy (CSP)

-A very strict value can interfere with some features like Google tag manager, PWA, Widgets and Asset Manager.
+A very strict value can interfere with some features like Google Tag Manager, PWA, Widgets, and Asset Manager.

 default-src 'self'; img-src 'self' https://cloud.modyocdn.com; font-src 'self' https://cloud.modyocdn.com http://cdn.materialdesignicons.com; style-src 'self' http://cdn.materialdesignicons.com; script-src 'self'

-The policy must include a default-src 'self' directive, which serves as a fallback for any other type of resource.
-You should also include script-src and style-src directives to avoid evaluating inline style and script tags.
+directive, which serves as a fallback for any other type of resource.
+It must also include script-src

-If you have the nonce present in your policy, you can add the script and style tags to the allowed list in your templates using the csp_nonce variable.
+If you have the nonce present in your policy, you can add the script

 <script nonce="{{csp_nonce}}">